Amritraj007/Amritraj007/README.md

-- 👋 Hi, I’m @Amritraj007
+- 👋 Hi, I’m @Amritraj008
-- 👀 I’m interested in coding and lerning new skills
+- 👀 I’m interested in coding and learning new skills
 - 🌱 I’m currently learning c language
-- 💞️ I’m looking to collaborate on instagram
-- 📫 How to reach me amrit0000007(inst)

 <!---
-Amritraj007/Amritraj007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Amritraj007/Amritraj008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->